 This NTU Privacy Statement (“Statement”) describes how Nanyang Technological University, its respective subsidiaries, and affiliates (collectively referred to as “NTU”, “we”, “us” or “our”) collects, uses and discloses your personal data.

-NTU will collect, use and disclose your personal data in accordance with the Personal Data Protection Act 2012 ("Act").
-In general, before we collect any personal data from you, we will notify you of the purposes for which your personal data may be collected, used and disclosed, as well as obtain consent for the intended purposes.
+NTU generally collect, use and disclose personal data that (a) that you knowingly and voluntarily provide in the course of or in connection with your relationship or via a third party who has been authorised by you to disclose your personal data to us; or (b) where collection, use and disclosure of personal data is permitted or required by the Personal Data Protection Act 2012 (“Act”) or other relevant laws.
+Before we collect any personal data from you, we will generally notify you of the purposes for which your personal data may be collected, used and disclosed, as well as obtain consent for the intended purposes.

 If you have any questions about this Statement or in relation to how NTU manages, protects and/or processes your personal data, please contact NTU Data Protection Officer via email at [email protected] or by mail: